 1. Limit face to face communication

 Avoid all but the most necessary contact.
-Decide what communication works best for you and your ex: phone, text or email.
+Decide what communication works best for you and your ex: phone, text, email or a co-parenting app.
 Don’t respond immediately if these are inflammatory; wait till you’re calm.
 If you meet 1:1 use a public location and plan ahead how long you will stay; less than 60 minutes.
 Decide at what point and howl you will leave if it gets heated.

 Julie settled for email contact.
 It meant she could vent and cool off for a day before she responded.
 Texts were only for emergencies.